anarbek/warehousekg/docs/obsidian-vault/02-Database-Schema.md

 Operations are created as `Draft`. `Complete` and `Cancel` are only valid from `Draft` (otherwise the API returns `409 Conflict`).
 Completing applies the stock effect in the table above.

-> **Known limitation:** `InventoryItem.QuantityOnHand` is a single tenant-wide figure, not per-warehouse.
+> **Note:** `InventoryItem.QuantityOnHand` is a single tenant-wide figure, maintained as the sum of all
-> Consequently transfers (and the per-location aspect of receiving/picking) don't yet adjust per-location
-> stock.
-A future `StockLevel (InventoryItem × WarehouseLocation → Quantity)` entity is the planned way to
-> track location-level stock.
-See [[09-Roadmap]].
+> completed operation deltas across all warehouses.
+The `warehouse-stock` report endpoint computes per-warehouse
+> balances by replaying operations filtered by warehouse — so Оборот (turnover, excluding audit deltas) and
+> Всего (ending balance, including all deltas) are always consistent with the item movement history for that
+> warehouse.
+Per-location stock tracking (`StockLevel`) is a planned enhancement (see [[09-Roadmap]]).

 ## Suppliers & Purchase Orders Module